vking34/aws-developer-associate/cicd/README.md

 - CodeCommit Notifications:
     - You can trigger notifications in CodeCommit using __SNS (Simple Notification Service) or Lambda or CloudWatch Event__

-    - Use cases for SNS / Lambda notifấy
+    - Use cases for SNS / Lambda notify
         - Trigger for pushes that happen in master branch
         - Notify external build system
         - Trigger Lambda function to perform codebase analysis